 And if you cause an accident,you could face steep fines.

 We've already seen some terrifying flying ice stories in recent years.
-Last January, a large chunk of ice flew off a transport truck and slammed into a double-decker GO bus, smashing its windshield.
+In January 2020, a large chunk of ice flew off a transport truck and slammed into a double-decker GO bus, smashing its windshield.

 Thankfully nobody was hurt.